- What is the Corruption Perceptions Index (CPI)?

 - Is the country/territory with the lowest score the world's most corrupt nation?

-- What updates have been made to the Corruption Perceptions Index this year (2012) and why?
+- Which countries have improved/declined on the Corruption Perceptions Index this year?

 - Does the CPI tell the full story of corruption in a country?